stanathong/retained_undistort_image/README.md

 <br>

-The undistorted function (f_undistorted) is defined as the equation to compute distorted coordinates from undistorted coordinates is<br>
+The undistorted function (f_undistorted) is defined as the equation to compute distorted coordinates from undistorted coordinates.
+Simply speaking, it is to add the distortion to the ideal coordinate points.<br>

 ![equation](https://github.com/stanathong/retained_undistort_image/blob/master/figure/equation.jpg)